wawerugerald/Database-Manager/README.md

 - 🛡 Use a secure, Laravel-driven architecture
 - 🔌 Extend the platform easily thanks to clean code and modular design

-Whether you’re managing local dev databases, staging instances, or simply want a centralized dashboard for your projects, ZawadiDB offers a lightweight, modern, and intuitive approach to database operations.
+Whether you’re managing local dev databases, staging instances, or simply want a centralized dashboard for your projects, safariiDB offers a lightweight, modern, and intuitive approach to database operations.

 ## ✨ Why I Built This